How to apply for a Skilled Worker sponsor licence

 How long does it take to obtain a UK Skilled Worker sponsor licence?

-Most applications have a decision made in less than eight weeks, though there may be delays if UKVI decides to conduct an inspection (in person or remotely) to review your HR compliance and record-keeping/reporting processes.
+Most applications have a decision made in less than eight weeks.
+Paid priority services are available to reduce this to 10 working days.
+There may be delays if UKVI decides to conduct an inspection (in person or remotely) to review your HR compliance and record-keeping/reporting processes, though this is unlikely in most sectors.

 Can I fast track a Skilled Worker sponsor licence application?

-It is possible to pay an extra £500 to obtain a decision within ten working days, but this service is subject to a small daily limit and is oversubscribed so while we have a good record of obtaining fast track applications for clients, it may take more than one attempt and we cannot guarantee availability.
+It is possible to pay an extra £750 to obtain a decision within 10 working days, but this service is subject to a small daily limit and is oversubscribed.
+While we have a great record of obtaining fast track applications for clients, it may take more than one attempt and we cannot guarantee availability.

 Can I reapply if my Sponsor Licence application is rejected?